-Contesting a Testamentary Trust in NSW
+Can a Testamentary Trust Be Contested in NSW?

-Contesting a Testamentary Trust in NSW
+What Is a Testamentary Trust in NSW?

-A testamentary trust is established by a person’s Will upon their death.
-Once a testamentary trust has been established, the trustee is responsible for managing and administering the trust assets on behalf of the beneficiaries for the life of the trust.
 Testamentary trusts can be discretionary, where the deceased has given the trustee discretionary power to decide when and to which beneficiaries to distribute trust income and capital according to the trust terms, or fixed where each beneficiary’s entitlement to the testamentary trust are set by the testator.

 There are many reasons why a person may choose to create a testamentary trust.
 Generally, a testamentary trust is used to provide benefits including:

-• Asset Protection: Assets held within the trust are generally protected from risks.
+- Asset Protection: Assets held within the trust are generally protected from risks.
 A testamentary trust is particularly useful to protect against wastage by the beneficiaries (i.e., gambler, alcoholic, drug addict); claims by the beneficiaries creditors; or a beneficiary’s bankruptcy or divorce.

-• Tax Advantages: Allows for potential tax benefits, particularly through income splitting among beneficiaries, resulting in lower tax rates on distributed income from the trust.
+- Tax Advantages: Allows for potential tax benefits, particularly through income splitting among beneficiaries, resulting in lower tax rates on distributed income from the trust.

-• Control and Flexibility: The testator can specify directions for the timing and destination of distribution of the assets in the trust, whilst providing the trustee of a testamentary trust the flexibility to make additional distributions to beneficiaries if certain requirements are met.
+- Control and Flexibility: The testator can specify directions for the timing and destination of distribution of the assets in the trust, whilst providing the trustee of a testamentary trust the flexibility to make additional distributions to beneficiaries if certain requirements are met.

 Legal Grounds for Contesting a Testamentary Trust in NSW